Williloo/sus1531/README.md

 ### 🦆 5.10.
 Iteration 3 Final Presentation

-Iteration 3 final presentation is a 10 minute Q&A session.
+Iteration 3 final presentation is a 10 minute Q&A and demo session.

 During this session, at a minimum we will expect groups to:
  * Each give a quick one sentence explanation of what you contributed